a-lurker/a-lurker.github.io/docs/mqtt.md

 Got a Hue hub?
 Set up zigbee2mqtt and you won't need it!

+ Newly discovered Zigbee devices are automatically placed in the "Zigbee room".

 ## Shelly
 Shellies are high performance low cost WiFi devices.
 They can be set up to publish MQTT messages that openLuup can make use of.